microservices-architecture-example/homepage/docs/product/product.service.md

 # Product Service

 This is the implementation of the Product service.
-It handles the business logic for managing products.
+It handles the business logic for managing products, including creation, retrieval, and deletion.

 ## File Structure